Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Error signalling and propagation
 --------------------------------

-`sdbus::Error` exception is used to signal errors in sdbus-c++.
+`sdbus::Error` type is used as an exception to signal errors in sdbus-c++.
 There are two types of errors:

   * D-Bus related errors, like call timeouts, failed socket allocation, etc. These are raised by the D-Bus library or D-Bus daemon itself.
   * user-defined errors, i.e. errors signalled and propagated from remote methods back to the caller.
-So these are issued by sdbus-c++ users.
+So these are issued by sdbus-c++ clients.

 `sdbus::Error` is a carrier for both types of errors, carrying the error name and error message with it.